haukex/unzipwalk/README.md

 This module primarily provides the function [`unzipwalk()`](#function-unzipwalk), which recursively walks into directories and compressed files and returns all files, directories, etc. found, together with binary file handles (file objects) for reading the files.
-Currently supported are ZIP, tar, tgz (.tar.gz), and gz compressed files, plus 7zip files if the Python package [`py7zr`](https://py7zr.readthedocs.io/en/stable/api.html#module-py7zr) is installed.
+Currently supported are ZIP, tar, tgz (.tar.gz), bz2, xz, and gz compressed files, plus 7zip files if the Python package [`py7zr`](https://py7zr.readthedocs.io/en/stable/api.html#module-py7zr) is installed.
 You can install this package with `pip install unzipwalk[7z]` to get the latter.
 File types are detected based on their extensions.